 The watch is powered by the ML Caliber 09 automatic movement.
-It is based on an ETA 2836-2 caliber (it can also be a Sellita, which is as good as the ETA model) and features nothing but standard decoration, like Cotes de Geneve on its winding rotor and perlage on bridges.
+It is based on an ETA 2836-2 caliber (it can also be a Sellita, which is as good as the ETA model) and features nothing but standard decoration, like Cotes de Geneve on its winding rotor and circular-graining on bridges.

 The way the caliber is finished is more or less standard for the price range (the Swiss brand plans to offer the watch at MSRP of just below $2600,) but I always feel sort of cheated when a brand like this, at a price premium like this tries to save a penny or two on the interior finish.
 I mean, it’s actually not that expensive to disassemble the movement and, at least, put a nice set of diagonal stripes on the visible parts of the mechanism (like bridges and quarter-plates) and put some burst pattern on the visible gears.
-Even if Maurice Lacroix finds it economically unfeasible to this on their own premises, this can always be outsourced to a third-party company.
+Even if Maurice Lacroix finds it economically unfeasible to this on their premises, this can always be outsourced to a third-party company.

 Yes, this will hurt profit margins, but that would also be a more honest way to conduct business.
-After all, let’s face it, there is nothing in an automatic three-hander that would make it as expensive as an Apple Macbook besides the “Swiss Made” inscription on the dial.
+After all, let’s face it, there is nothing in an automatic three-hander that would make it as expensive as an Apple MacBook besides the “Swiss Made” inscription on the dial.

 Build Quality: 5/5